MindscapeHQ/raygun4wordpress-testing/README.md

 3. If needed, use `docker compose --profile update up` to automatically update the provider submodule from the branch specified.
 4. Use `docker compose --profile test up` to run testing on the Raygun4WP provider!

 After the automated server-side testing has completed, you will be prompted to visit the site in your browser.
 Complete the client-side testing by clicking each of the buttons displayed.
-Finally, compare your results (in the Raygun app) with the results below.
+Finally, compare your results (now located in the Raygun app) with the expected results below.

+***Note:***\
+*If you need to test against a specific version of WordPress, that can be specified in `docker-compose.yml` line 33.*

 ---